Bobby Bauer

-Robert Theodore Bauer (February 16, 1915 – September 16, 1964) was a Canadian professional ice hockey right winger who played 10 seasons in the National Hockey League (NHL) for the Boston Bruins.
-He was a member of the famed "Kraut Line" with teammates Milt Schmidt and Woody Dumart.
+Robert Theodore Bauer (February 16, 1915 – September 16, 1964) was a Canadian professional ice hockey player who was a right winger for 10 seasons in the National Hockey League (NHL) for the Boston Bruins.
+He was a member of the "Kraut Line" with teammates Milt Schmidt and Woody Dumart.
 The trio led the Bruins to two Stanley Cup championships and became the first line to finish first, second and third in NHL scoring, in 1939–40.
 Bauer was named to the All-Star team four times and was a three-time winner of the Lady Byng Trophy, awarded for gentlemanly conduct combined with a high calibre of play.
 He recorded only 36 penalties in minutes in 327 games.

 Prior to his NHL career, Bauer won the Memorial Cup with the St. Michael's Majors in 1934 as junior champions of Canada.
 He joined the Royal Canadian Air Force in 1942 and won the Allan Cup with the Ottawa RCAF Flyers as senior champions that year.
 Bauer turned to coaching following his NHL career and guided the Kitchener-Waterloo Dutchmen to two Allan Cup championships.
 The Dutchmen were sent to represent Canada at the 1956 Winter Olympics where Bauer coached the team to a bronze medal.
 He also coached the Canadian entry at the 1960 Winter Olympics that won a silver medal.
 Bauer assisted his brother David in creating the Canadian national hockey team in the 1960s.
 He was inducted into the Hockey Hall of Fame in 1996.

 Early life

 Bauer was born on February 16, 1915, in Waterloo, Ontario.
-He was the second of 11 children to Edgar and Alice Bauer; His elder brother Frank was later Mayor of Waterloo and he had nine younger siblings: Eugene, Jerome, Alice, David, Raymond, Mary, Rita, Therese and Margaret.
-Edgar was a Knight of the Order of St. Sylvester, Waterloo city councilor and executive in the Bauer family's automotive parts business.
+He was the second of 11 children to Edgar and Alice Bauer.
+His elder brother Frank was later Mayor of Waterloo and he had nine younger siblings: Eugene, Jerome, Alice, David, Raymond, Mary, Rita, Therese and Margaret.
+Edgar was a Knight of the Order of St. Sylvester, Waterloo city councillor and executive in the Bauer family's automotive parts business.

 The Bauer children learned to play hockey in a backyard rink, and Bobby grew up playing youth hockey in Kitchener–Waterloo before moving to Toronto in 1930 where he attended St. Michael's College School and played junior first with the St. Michael's Buzzers in 1930–31 followed by three years with the St. Michael's Majors.
 In 1933–34, Bauer recorded 15 points in 13 Memorial Cup playoff games to help the Majors capture the Dominion junior championship.
 Bauer played his final year of junior in 1934–35 with the Kitchener Greenshirts where he first played with Milt Schmidt and Woody Dumart, who was then a defenceman.